What Daniel Radcliffe, Emma Watson and other Harry Potter stars have said about trans rights

-Ever since Rowling’s now-infamous June 2020 tweets and ‘TERF Wars’ essay outlining her ‘concerns’ over trans equality, those attached to the franchise have offered their own takes on both trans rights and the backlash against the writer.
+Ever since Rowling’s June 2020 tweets and “TERF Wars” essay outlining her “concerns” about trans equality, those attached to the film franchise have offered their own takes on both transgender rights and the backlash against the author.

-Stars including Daniel Radcliffe and Emma Watson have been vocal in their support for trans people as the series creator alienates many LGBTQ+ lovers of the franchise, while others have been quick to jump to Rowling’s defence as she faces backlash from trans people and allies.
+Radcliffe and Watson have been vocal in their support for trans people as the series creator alienated many LGBTQ+ lovers of the books and films, while others have been quick to jump to Rowling’s defence.

-Here’s everything the cast of Harry Potter have said about Rowling and trans people so far…
+Here’s everything the cast of Harry Potter have said about trans people, and JK Rowling’s stance on their existence.

 Daniel Radcliffe – Harry Potter

-Harry Potter star Daniel Radcliffe wasted little time in publicly coming out to defend trans people after JK Rowling’s essay was published in 2020.
+Radcliffe, now 34, wasted little time in publically coming out to defend trans people after Rowling’s essay was published.

-The actor and long-time queer ally wrote a blog for LGBTQ+ charity The Trevor Project in which he clearly stated: “Transgender women are women.”
+The actor and long-time queer ally wrote a blog for LGBTQ+ charity The Trevor Project.
+“Transgender women are women,” he clearly said.

-Radcliffe continued: “Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional health care associations who have far more expertise on this subject matter than either Jo or I.”
+“Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional healthcare associations who have far more expertise on this subject matter than either Jo [Rowling] or I.”

 Radcliffe doubled down on his comments two years later, telling Indiewire he had “met so many queer and trans kids and young people who had a huge amount of identification with Potter on that”.

-Seeing people hurt following Rowling’s words made Radcliffe want people to know “not everybody in the franchise felt that way”, he said.
+Seeing people hurt following Rowling’s words made Radcliffe want people to know that “not everybody in the franchise felt that way.”

 Emma Watson – Hermione Granger

-In a series of tweets shared in June 2020, Watson said she wanted her trans followers to know that she “and so many other people around the world see you, respect you and love you for who you are”.
+In a series of tweets in June 2020, Watson said she wanted her transgender followers to know that she “and so many other people around the world see you, respect you and love you for who you are”.

-Watson was praised after she presented an award at the 2022 BAFTA Awards, pointedly remarking “I’m here for all the witches” after taking to the stage.
+Watson, now 33, was praised after she presented a gong at the 2022 BAFTAs, where she remarked: “I’m here for all the witches.”

-In 2018, she tweeted a photo of herself wearing a white t-shirt that had “Trans Rights are Human Rights” printed on it, while tagging trans-inclusive organisations Stonewall, Mermaids, All About Trans and Gendered Intelligence.
+In 2018, she tweeted a photo of herself wearing a t-shirt bearing the slogan “Trans Rights are Human Rights”, while tagging trans-inclusive organisations Stonewall, Mermaids, All About Trans and Gendered Intelligence.

 Rupert Grint – Ron Weasley

-The third of the Harry Potter films’ trio of leads, Rupert Grint, also defended trans people shortly after Rowling’s 2020 comments.
+Grint, who is now 35, also defended trans people shortly after Rowling’s comments.

-“I firmly stand with the trans community and echo the sentiments expressed by many of my peers,” the actor, who played Hogwarts student Ron Weasley, said in a statement to The Times.
+“I firmly stand with the trans community and echo the sentiments expressed by many of my peers,” he told The Times.

 “Trans women are women.
 Trans men are men.
-We should all be entitled to live with love and without judgement.”
+We should all be entitled to live with love and without judgment.”

 Bonnie Wright – Ginny Weasley

-Bonnie Wright, who played Ginny, the youngest Weasley sibling, tweeted a simple but effective statement after Rowling’s essay was punlished.
+Bonnie Wright, who played Ron’s young sister but who is now 32, tweeted a simple but effective statement after Rowling’s essay was published.

-“If Harry Potter was a source of love and belonging for your that live is infinite and there to take without judgement or question”, she wrote.
-“Transwomen [sic] are Women.
+“If Harry Potter was a source of love and belonging for you, that love is infinite and there to take without judgment or question.” she wrote.
+“Transwomen [sic] are women.
 I see and love you”.

 Matthew Lewis – Neville Longbottom

-Matthew Lewis, who played hapless Gryffindor student Neville Longbottom in the Harry Potter films, addressed the controversy over JK Rowling and trans rights by saying he didn’t believe his view on either trans or women’s rights was needed as a “white man”, but that everyone is “entitled to be whoever they want to be”.
+Matthew Lewis, who played hapless Gryffindor student Neville Longbottom, addressed the controversy by saying he didn’t believe his view on either trans or women’s rights was particularly needed, but that everyone is “entitled to be whoever they want to be”.

-“It’s very emotive,” he told iNews in January 2021. “and if I was to offer the only position that I think is reasonable, it’s that we’re talking about exceptionally marginalised groups.”
+Speaking to iNews in 2021, he added: “It’s very emotive and if I was to offer the only position I think reasonable, it’s that we’re talking about exceptionally marginalised groups.

-Lewis went on: “I just don’t know if this conversation needs yet another opinion from a white man telling either a) the trans community or b) women what to think, what to feel, what to say.
+“I just don’t know if this conversation needs yet another opinion from a white man telling either a) the trans community, or b) women, what to think, what to feel, what to say.

-“No matter what I think, and what my opinion is, I think I just have to sit this one out because I think that both sides of this discussion have had enough of people who look like me telling them what to do.”
+“No matter what I think, and what my opinion is, I have to sit this one out because both sides of this discussion have had enough of people who look like me telling them what to do.”

 Evanna Lynch – Luna Lovegood

-Shortly after the publication of Rowling’s ‘TERF Wars’ essay in June 2020, Evanna Lynch publicly distanced herself from the author while also taking aim at “toxic” Twitter debates saying: “I think she’s on the wrong side of this debate.
+Evanna Lynch publically distanced herself from Rowling shortly after the author published her essay, while also taking aim at “toxic” Twitter debates by saying: “I think she’s on the wrong side of this debate.
 But that doesn’t mean she has completely lost her humanity.”

-In a message to fans, Lynch wrote: “I imagine that being trans and learning to accept and love yourself is challenging enough, and we as a society should not be adding to that pain.
+In a message to fans, Lynch, now 32, wrote: “I imagine that being trans and learning to accept and love yourself is challenging enough, and we as a society should not be adding to that pain.

-In February 2023, Lynch appeared to row back on her criticism of Rowling, saying that she was “very naive” when she made the original comments.
+However, in February, Lynch appeared to row back on that criticism, saying that she was “very naive” when she made the original comments.